Ding-Fan/wallpaperD/README.md

 # wallpaperD

-Website for mobile device find wallpapers.
+Website for mobile device to find wallpapers.